WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_1.md

 to give light to those who sit in darkness and in the shadow of death, to guide our feet into the way of peace."

 ###### 80
-And the child grew and became strong in spirit, and he was in the wilderness until the day of his public appearance to Israel. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the child grew and became strong in spirit, and he was in the wilderness until the day of his public appearance to Israel.

 ***